NorthskySocial/social-app/README.md

 ### WIP/Planned

-- rewrite shared URLs to reference deer.social
-- opengraph support for sharing posts and profiles
-- selecting custom appviews
-- seeing past blocks in post threads (nuclear block for reply chains)

 ## Philosophy

-- by default, deer.social should very similar to the official client
+- by default, northsky should very similar to the official client
-  - color and branding are different to distinguish from social-app
+  - color and branding are different to distinguish from social-app and deer.social
   - `!no-unauthenticated` behavior is different
   - analytics are not present
 - opinionated features behind toggles